This Bourbon Fruitcake Fudge is white chocolate fudge filled with bourbon soaked candied cherries, candied pineapple, and candied oranges.

 He says he likes the fudge just is.

-Then again, he loves bourbon.
+Then again, he loves bourbon and all things flavored with bourbon.

 It really doesn’t matter what fruitcake fruit you use.